Guy S. Meloy Jr.

-General Guy Stanley Meloy Jr. (September 4, 1903 – December 14, 1968) was a U.S. Army general, World War II and Korean War veteran, and served as commander of all U.S. forces in Korea during the Cold War.
+General Guy Stanley Meloy Jr. (4 September 1903 – 14 December 1968) was a U.S. Army general, World War II and Korean War veteran, and served as commander of all U.S. forces during the Korean War.

 Early life and education

-Meloy was born in Lanham, Maryland on September 4, 1903.
-After graduating from McKinley Technology High School in Washington D.C., he was appointed to the United States Military Academy.
+Meloy was born in Lanham, Maryland on 4 September 1903.
+After graduating from McKinley Technology High School in Washington, D.C., he was appointed to the United States Military Academy.
 He graduated from West Point in 1927 with a Bachelor of Science degree and was commissioned as a second lieutenant in the infantry.

 Career

 One of his early assignments was with the first tank destroyer battalion to be organized in the United States Army.
 He followed this assignment by attending the British Army's anti-tank school, and upon his return to the U.S. was assigned to Camp Hood (later Fort Hood) as one of the first five officers at the now defunct Tank Destroyer Center.
 During World War II he served in Europe as chief of staff of the 103rd Infantry Division, and was chief of staff of the Airborne Center at Fort Bragg, North Carolina.